miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ***Spring Term: Web Scraping & Text Mining***

 6 Computer Labs of 2 hours each.
 NOTE: the class will be split into two groups in the second term!
+Please check your timetable to know your group.